The Laundry Files: A Conventional Boy

 A Conventional Boy is a novel in the Laundry Files series, released in January 2025.
 It is a prequel that describes the backstory for Derek Reilly and his dice.
 It is set around 2011-2012 in-setting.

 In 1984 middle England, Derek Reilly was a teenage nerd.
 During the Satanic panic, Derek and his Dungeons & Dragons group were arrested by the Laundry under the incorrect belief that they were engaging in real magic (a contemporary conspiracy theory about D&D).
 He and his group were thrown into Camp Sunshine (a prison introduced in The Delirium Brief).
 While the other players were eventually released, Derek learned too much while imprisoned and failed to advocate for his own release as well as he could have, becoming "institutionalized".
 Eventually he really did learn something of the arcane arts from the other cultists he was imprisoned with.
 As a compliant prisoner, he eventually became trusted enough to be allowed correspondence with the outside world; he took a hobby of running a play-by-mail game of D&D modified with his own house rules.
 Decades later, after reading a newspaper article about a gaming convention nearby and with the approval of his oracular dice, he decides to break out of prison to attend, and perhaps catch up with his remote players.
 What Derek and the other attendees do not know is that other cultists will be attending as well, and Derek will have to use his unusual skills to save the day.

 Stross describes it as an "interstitial novel", filing in details about Derek Reilly (aka Derek the DM) and Iris Carpenter (specifically her prison sentence) between novels.
 In the series timeline Derek would later appear in The Nightmare Stacks.
 Iris Carpenter first appeared in The Fuller Memorandum after which she was imprisoned but reappeared later in the timeline as the need for extreme measures grew.

+One review by CT Phipps praised the book for its use of "realistic" horror in the Satanic panic's victims (which really happened) with the pulpier horror of the Laundry Files setting.
+Phipps thought that the unfairness of Derek's situation resonated with the reader.
+He did think that the ending was a touch too happy, and that it was disappointing Derek never gets to settle up with his original captors.
+A review in Locus magazine by Russel Letson praised the "thoughtful reflection" in Stross's afterword, which went over some of the real-life horrors of moral panics and witch hunts, of which the campaign against tabletop gaming was just one example.

+The Regicide Report

+The Regicide Report is a novel in the Laundry Files series, released in January 2026.
+It is set around March-May 2015 or February-May 2015 in-setting.
+It is the final book in the Laundry Files series.